Actions¶

 Post-submit behavior¶

-After a create-record or update-record action completes, you can control what happens next with postSubmit:
+After an action completes, you can control what happens next with postSubmit.
+This applies to create-record, update-record, invoke-trigger, start-orchestration, and enqueue-job actions.

 | Behavior | Description |